boldreports/bold-reports-kubernetes/docs/consent-to-deploy-client-libraries.md

 # Consent to deploy client libraries

-By giving consent to install client libraries to connect with Oracle, PostgreSQL, MySQL, Snowflake, you can use the following libraries in your kubernetes pods.
+By giving consent to install client libraries to connect with Oracle, PostgreSQL, MySQL, Snowflake, GoogleBigQuery, you can use the following libraries in your kubernetes pods.
 Bold Reports uses these client libraries to connect with their respective SQL database variants.
 Read about the licenses of each library to give consent for usage.

 ## Oracle.ManagedDataAccess
 * Oracle